DeedMob/transform-translations/README.md

 # Usage

-`node index.js <pathToSearchFolder> <pathToOutputFolder> <supportedLanguageArray>``
+`node index.js <pathToSearchFolder> <pathToOutputFolder> <supportedLanguageArray> <sourceOfValueTruth: default to "local">`

 # Example Usage

-`node index.js ../DeedMob ../DeedMob/intl/ en,nl`
+`node index.js ../DeedMob ../DeedMob/intl/ en,nl global`

 # Improvements

-- [ ] Alphabetical/deterministic order of object props & keys to minimize git diff problems
+- [ ] Currently changing path between executions will yield unexpected results, so path would be better relative to the directory, not this directory.

 # Expectations

+- [x] Source of truth for values of keys (if they have one) is determined by the last argument
 - [x] Throw error message if missing language key
-- [x] Globalized is source of truth for values of keys (if they have one)
 - [x] Localized is source of truth on which keys there are
+- [x] Alphabetical/deterministic order of object props & keys to minimize git diff problems

 # Output structure